sidnarsipur/sidnarsipur/README.md

 ### 🧑‍💻 About Me

-I'm a rising Junior at the University of Rochester studying Computer Science.
+I'm a senior at the University of Rochester studying Computer Science.
 I'm very self-motivated, passionate about learning new tools/frameworks, and picking up new ideas very quickly.

-My interests are in computer systems/architecture, mixed reality, and computer vision.
+My interests are in computer systems/architecture, compilers, and artificial intelligence.

 ### ⚙️ &nbsp;GitHub Analytics